Disclosure: Your support helps keep the site running! We earn a referral fee for some of the services we recommend on this page. Learn more

 Your brand identity includes your logo, font, brand colors, and other visual components customers use to recognize your brand.

-Many business owners choose to hire a designer to create these elements for their business.
+Many business owners hire a designer to create these elements for their business.
 However, that can get pricey.

 The most important part of creating a brand identity is to be consistent with colors and fonts so customers will recognize your business across different platforms, such as social media and your website.